RexAudio/VCV/README.md

 ## Mode
 Right-click to see the menu and choose the mode:
 ## Comparator mode:
 The default mode.
-It works for all kinds of signals and is similar to analog PWM modules, but very narrow pulse widths produce distortion, the pulse width can change depending on the level of the input, and the output is at full scale volume.
+It works for all kinds of signals and is similar to analog PWM modules, but very narrow pulse widths produce distortion, the pulse width can change depending on the level of the input.
+The output is at full scale volume, so this mode should be used before your vca and envelopes.
 The V/Oct input does <u>not</u> need to be connected in this mode.
 ## Delay mode:
 This mode works best with sawtooth inputs, and with the V/Oct input connected, but it can also be used with just the audio input.
 This mode retains more of the character of the audio input instead of creating perfect pulse waves, and it can sometimes sound similar to a chorus or flanger.